sktime/sktime/docs/source/installation.rst

 3. Activate the environment: :code:`conda activate sktime-dev`

-4. Install required packages:

-   :code:`conda install -c conda-forge scipy`

-   If you fail to satisfy all the requirements see the `troubleshooting section <https://www.sktime.org/en/stable/installation.html#release-versions-troubleshooting>`_.

-5. Build an editable version of sktime :code:`pip install -e .[all_extras,dev]`
+4. Build an editable version of sktime :code:`pip install -e .[all_extras,dev]`

-6. If everything has worked you should see message "successfully installed sktime"
+5. If everything has worked you should see message "successfully installed sktime"

 Some users have experienced issues when installing NumPy, particularly version 1.19.4.

 .. note::

-    If step 5. results in a "no matches found" error, it may be due to how your shell handles special characters.
+    If step 4. results in a "no matches found" error, it may be due to how your shell handles special characters.

     - Possible solution: use quotation marks: